hanabi/hanabi.github.io/Reference.md

 <br />

-## Level 11 - Advanced
+## Level 13 - Senior

-* Level 11 strategies should only be learned if you have 180+ games of experience with the group.
+* Level 13 strategies should only be learned if you have 220+ games of experience with the group.
 * This level introduces Elimination and all of the complicated situations that go along with it.
 * See the [learning path document](Learning_Path.md) for general descriptions of each level.
 * Head back to the [table of contents](#table-of-contents).